5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 16 Update

 Download this software and install it to a PC/Mac computer, and follow the steps below to repair iOS system.

-Step 1 Launch this software and connect your phone to computer, select "Repair Operating System" feature from the main screen.
+Step 1 Launch this software and connect your phone to computer, click the "Start" button from the main screen and select "Standard Repair".

-Step 2 Click Fix Now in the next screen, and then download the latest firmware package piror to system repair.
+Step 2 Download the latest firmware package piror to system repair.

-Step 3 When the firmware package is downloaded to computer, you can click Repair Now to start repairing system.
+Step 3 When the firmware package is downloaded to computer, you can click "Start Standard Repair" to start repairing system.

 The whole process takes a few minutes.
 After system repair is completed, your device will restart and check whether Apple ID password keeps popping up is fixed.